-This guide should be read in conjunction with the information on the website of the National Archives
+This guide should be read in conjunction with the information on wills

 and testamentary records and the will

-calendar search guide (dated April 2012) and the information on the history
+calendar search guide (dated April 2012) on the website of the

 Note that the years in all cases below refer to the year in which a